momentumlearn/almac-training/notes/06-foreign-keys-and-joins.md

 ```

 `RIGHT JOIN` and `FULL JOIN` also exist, allowing for all rows on the right side of the join, or all rows on both sides of the join respectively.

+### Exercises

+- How to determine if a book is in stock?
+- How to determine if a book is overdue?
+- How to determine who has a book?
+- How to determine if a patron has overdue books?

 ### References